ansible/ansible/docsite/rst/intro_installation.rst

    If you need to bootstrap these remote systems by installing Python 2.X, using the 'raw' module will be able to do it remotely.
-For example, ``ansible myhost --sudo -m raw -a "yum install python2 python-simplejson"`` would install Python 2.X and the simplejson module needed to run ansible and its modules.
+For example, ``ansible myhost --sudo -m raw -a "yum install -y python2 python-simplejson"`` would install Python 2.X and the simplejson module needed to run ansible and its modules.

 .. _installing_the_control_machine: